 Going beyond Bechdel…

 The Bridge Initiative: Women+ in Theatre brings back our popular Bechdel Test Fest – with a twist.
-Join us for work that offers not only womxn who speak to each other about something other than a man… but importantly represents the rich and complex world we all share.
-Instead of relying on the Bechdel Test as our selection criteria, this year we created the Bridge Test.
-Save the date!
+Join us for work that offers not only womxn who speak to each other about something other than a man… rather, we’re holding a mirror up to the rich and intricate world we all share.
+Instead of relying on the Bechdel Test as our selection criteria, we created the Bridge Test which emphasizes complexity of womxn characters who have agency, with an explicit focus on representation.
+Join us!

 Tickets on sale soon…